hussain67/pivot-fe/README.md

 # Pivot
 Pivot questions are diagnostic questions during a presentation that allow presenters to identify misconceptions.
 Pivot allows a presenter to attach response data to Google slides so that audience can vote and receive feedback.

+# Important Note -

-- This app requires code from three different repositories.
-Please check Backend Repo first.
+ This app is part of Pivot google plugin which is not published yet at market place.
+So you can't test this app stand alone.
+This app requires code from three different repositories.
+Please check Backend Repo's read me file first.
+We have tried to give details about plugin installation which can run locally.
+But you will need google developer account for that.

 ## Pivot-Frontend-Teacher